mosip/id-authentication/docs/design/registration/registration-client-setup-update.md

    A class should be created with the name of 'ClientJarDecryption' and that will have the following process:
    1. Connect to TPM device and fetch public key.
    2. Use the TPM public key to encrypt the application and db key.
-   3. Connect to JFrog repository and download the 'maven-metadata.xml' file and read the latest version.
-   4. Using latest version, download the relevant 'MANIFEST.MF' file and capture the jar names provided in the file.
+   3. Connect to JFrog repository and download 'MANIFEST.MF' file with version which was in mosip-application.properties file, and capture the jar names provided in the file.
    5. Initiate the supportive jar download process from the JFrog repository based on the 'MANIFEST.MF' file.
    6. Then decrypt the 'mosip-client.jar' and 'mosip-services.jar' file using the key available in property file.
    7. Set the 'classpath' and run the application 'mosip-client.jar' jar.